signalfx/signalfx-dotnet-tracing/docs/README.md

 so you can support existing custom instrumentation or add custom instrumentation to your application later.

-Conventions used by SignalFx Instrumentation for .NET are inspired by the [OpenTelemetry Trace Semantic Conventions](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/trace/semantic_conventions).
+The conventions used by SignalFx Instrumentation for .NET are inspired by the [OpenTelemetry Trace Semantic Conventions](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/trace/semantic_conventions).
 [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)
 with its [Zipkin Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/zipkinreceiver)